No ESI data

 Jennifer Hart

-Jennifer has been the marketing specialist and content writer at Surex for over four years.
+Jennifer is the marketing specialist and content writer at Surex.
 Before transitioning to insurance and marketing, she built a journalism career in print and broadcast, freelancing for publications like Maclean’s Magazine and working in live production at Global News Toronto and CBC Toronto.
 As the industry evolved, she earned a Digital Media Marketing certification from George Brown College, allowing her to continue crafting compelling stories across digital platforms.

 Share this article